ibm-cloud-docs/activity-tracker/event.md

 ## logSourceCRN  (string)
 {: #logSourceCRN}

-This field defines the account where the event is generated.
+This field defines the resource where the event is generated.
 {: note}